robotcodedev/robotcode/docs/03_reference/cli.md

 **Options:**
 - `--tags / --no-tags`

-   Show the tags that are present.  [default: no-tags]
+   Show the tags that are present.  [default: tags]

-- `--exclude-by-longname TEXT`
+- `--by-longname TEXT`

-   Excludes tests/tasks or suites by longname.
+   Select tests/tasks or suites by longname.

 - `--version`